oshaughnessy/sierramountainll/_pages/volunteers.md

 toc_h_max: 3
 ---

-Thanks for looking into helping with Sierra Mountain Little League!
+Thanks for looking into helping with SMLL!

 We have a handful of requirements for everyone who spends time with our players.
-These are mandated by the state, the federal government, and Little League.
+These are mandated by the state or the federal government.

 ## Volunteer Checklist